floatingman/.emacs.d/readme.md

 ## Installing
 1. git clone repository
 4. Install texinfo and texi2html with package manager.
+3. Make a tmp directory in the .emacs.d directory
 4. cd into override/org-mode and run make uncompiled
 5. cd into override/cedet and run make or on Windows run "emacs -Q -l cedet-build.el -f cedet-build" instead of make